Patricia Mweene Lumba

 Optimizing the Africa Knowledge Agenda for the Knowledge Society.

-• Improving the efficiency of SDG related data entry by national governments through user-friendly interfaces and allow other data users at Regional Economic Communities and the Africa Union Commission to instantaneously review, validate, and provide feedback on the data;
+• Improving the efficiency of SDG-related data entry by national governments through user-friendly interfaces and allowing other data users at Regional Economic Communities and the Africa Union Commission to instantaneously review, validate, and provide feedback on the data;

 • Strengthening country and local level data and information management systems to reinforce Africa’s engagement in continental and global development initiatives and to report on progress (e.g., trade, agriculture, education, health);

 • Strengthening data and information sharing between information systems by providing solutions in content syndication;